neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 That prompts for three fields.
 The username is neo4j.
 The password is the same as you entered when you deployed via marketplace, possibly "foo123."

-The host field will be the public DNS name of the EC2 instance we were working with earlier with a protocol and port added.
-A particular example is neo4j://ec2-44-202-197-32.compute-1.amazonaws.com:7687
+The host field will be the external IP of the Google Compute Engine instance we were working with earlier with a protocol and port added.
+A particular example is neo4j://34.138.21.128:7687

 With all that filled in, click "Run."